extrememedicine/smseys/readme.md

-## Extreme Medicine Hackathon
-# SMSey
+# SMSey (Extreme Medicine Hackathon)
+(Built to demo in under 8 hours)

 ---
-(built to demo in under 8 hours)

 ### Contributors
+---

 * Kaelan Fouwels

+Project
 ---

-The aim of this project was to build a platform to allow people in locations with poor or damaged network infrastructure to ping back their location (via gps) and relvant information back to a central source purely over SMS.
+The aim of this demo was to build a platform to allow people in locations with poor or damaged network infrastructure to ping back their location (via gps) and relvant information back to a central source purely over SMS.

 This was done by implementing three components:
 - An offline app installed on a phone to retrieve the gps co-ordinates, present the user with mission relevent information fields, and encode this data into a compressed (ideally) payload to then be pasted into a text message and sent to a central number